 What is Homelight?

 Do you want a master negotiator?
-You can find one.
+No problem.
 What about a top seller?
-Well, if the quantity of homes sold is important to you, you can definitely find those top agents on Homelight.
+Yes, you can definitely find high-volume agents on Homelight.

-The website boasts that, because of the hundreds of data points used to match agents with buyers and sellers, that you can easily find the perfect agent in moments.
+The website boasts that because of the hundreds of data points used to match agents with buyers and sellers, it’s easy to find the perfect agent for you in seconds.

 - Agents with lots of experience in my area